 Here we where.

-I always think back to the places I have lived.
-I remember them and think about what type of experience i had there.
+I always think back at the places I have lived or passed.
+I remember them and think about what type of experience I had there.
 What skills they gave me.
-What type of mark they left.
-And, what they taught me and, how they allowed me to continue my life's journey.
+The type of marks they leave on you.
+How they shape us a little or a lot.
+What they taught me and, how they allowed me to continue my life's journey.

 This might not be of much importance to you.
-But, to me it was important to leave this one page journal for others to see and understand who I am.
+But, to me it was important to leave this one page journal for others to see and understand who I am, especially my son.

 La Cápsula.
 We had an office here.
 A web design studio mixed with cultural center.
 Made two of my best friends here.
 Martin, Oscar, Víctor.
 Bomba Estereo started here.
 The owner of a corner store was the first person about we getting pregnant.